hornster02/hornster02/README.md

 ***RTSS*** - screen overlay - time, HW monitoring, FPS/Frametime limit (hotkeys), Scanline Sync, tray icons.
 Limiting FPS will significantly increase loading times in some games

 ***🟦 dgVoodoo2*** - DX11/12 rendering (wrapper) for DX1-9 games, option to enlarge interface of games at high resolutions (resolution in game is 1280x720 and through app it is set to 1920x1080 = interface will be big as in 720p, but resolution will be 1080p) and force unsupported resolution into game (+refresh rate/FPS limit/AF texture filtering/...).
 Right mouse click opens advanced options.
 To enable wrapper, necessary DLL files from dgVoodoo2 subfolder must be copied to (main) EXE file of game and then configured (dgVoodooCpl.exe) = "dgVoodoo.conf" will be created.
 An example for keeping image sharp (not pixelated and not blurred through AA) in fixed/limited resolution games - ```General``` Scaling mode (Stretched, keep Aspect Ratio), ```DirectX``` Resolution (2x), ```GeneralExt``` Resampling (Bilinear).
 If it is not possible to move cursor (due to resolution/DPI) to all corners of screen, enable ```GeneralExt``` “Free mouse”

-***🟦 4GB Patch*** - 2GB RAM limit workaround for 32-bit apps.
-For some games it can increase minimum FPS, speed up loading times, reduce crashes

 ***🟦 Custom Resolution Utility*** - create a custom resolution, aspect ratio and refresh rate for monitor.
 Option to workaround resolution limit on old GPUs by lowering refresh rate - 2560x1080x54Hz on Radeon HD 4670 (2008 - 1920x1200x60Hz).
 Or if Win sets a lower Hz than monitor supports, then if maximum supported refresh rate is set in CRU for native resolution, then even lower resolutions should be automatically set with maximum refresh rate (```GPU Scaling``` in Radeon Bloatware💩 can break functionality).
 Another option to force a custom refresh rate in DirectX apps is to create a DWORLD value ```ForceRefreshRate``` in ```HKLM\SOFTWARE\Wow6432Node\Microsoft\DirectDraw``` and ```HKLM\SOFTWARE\Microsoft\DirectDraw``` and write a specific number in Hz (restart is not necessary, changes are activated immediately).
 Filling up all "Detailed resolutions" slots can turn off Freesync in Radeon Bloatware💩